Foodnut.com’s Beginners Introduction to Chinese Dim Sum

 Dim Sum mostly comes as small delectable bites of food, best enjoyed family-style, when you have several people dining together.
 (3 or more folks are optimal) Share the little dishes and do not order more than one of each dish, so you can sample 5 to 10 different dishes out of the 25 – 100 available, on each visit.
 Some dishes have items that can be cut in half, others do not.

 We divide dim sum up into separate categories and list the most popular items that you should consider ordering.
 Chinese restaurants in the US do not serve cat, dog, or many other items that scare folks away.
 Only outside the US can you find exotic dishes like starfish, scorpion, and donkey penis.
-The names of each food item may be slightly different than our guide.
+The name of each food item may be slightly different than our guide.
 Please do not hesitate printing this article out or opening this page up on your smart phone and showing our pictures.

 Steamed Dumpling Dim Sum